Take a day out from where ever you are in Languedoc and visit Collioure - an artists haven and fishing village in the foothills of the Pyrenees.

 In its sights is the Church of Notre dame des Anges, which has done double duty as a light house, which churches far and wide do anyway.
 There is richly carved altar inside, so its worthwhile to escape the hustle and bustle, and summer heat go inside.

-This view is taken from privately owned Fort Sainte Elme, one of the many castles that dot this picturesque but highly fought over part of Europe.
+The view at the top of this page is taken from privately owned Fort Sainte Elme, one of the many castles that dot this picturesque but highly fought over part of Europe.